saikojosh/Object-Assign-Deep/README.md

 If you need to do something fancy like the above there are better solutions out there.

 ## Differences to Object.Assign()
-This module does NOT mutate the first parameter like Object.assign(), instead it always returns a new object with all the properties copied across and the parameters left intact.
+By default this module does NOT mutate the first parameter like Object.assign(), instead it always returns a new object with all the properties copied across and the parameters left intact.
+You can use the objectAssignDeep.into() function to make the first parameter the target and mutate it.

 ## Quick Start
 You can merge plain objects or clone them: